Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$

-Fig.~\ref{fig:sampleB_magnetization} shows the magnetization of sample-B over a range of fields and temperatures, which are interesting to compare to measurements on sample-A presented in the main text.
-Since INS measurements were not performed on sample-B, solid lines in Fig. 7 represent predictions based on the CEF level scheme determined for sample-A. Parallel INS measurements were not performed, and sold lines Fig.~\ref{fig:sampleB_magnetization} represent predictions based on the CEF structure determined for sample-A in the main text.
-The agreement between these predictions and the sample-B magnetization data is notable and suggests that conclusions about the CEF level scheme, and associated inferences about Ising symmetry and multipoles, is robust against significant disorder effects.
+Figure~\ref{fig:sampleB_magnetization} shows the magnetization of sample-B over a range of fields and temperatures, which are interesting to compare to measurements on sample-A presented in the main text.
+Although INS measurements were not performed on sample-B, we assume a similar CEF to calculate expected magnetization curves shown as solid lines in Fig.~\ref{fig:sampleB_magnetization}.
+Despite not having a separate INS study of the CEF levels of sample-B we find that this agreement in magnetization data shows that the CEF is not significantly modified by disorder, as would be expected for a Kramers ion.

 In contrast, heat capacity is modified significantly by disorder effects, as revealed by Fig.~\ref{fig:sampleB_HC}.
-In Fig.~\ref{fig:sampleB_HC}(a), we show a comparison of the heat capacity of the two samples, again with the best fit MC curve for sample-A. The peak in the heat capacity for sample-B is s reduced by almost a factor of two, and we have confirmed that there is no spin configuration in the next-nearest-neighbor dipole-ice model capable of reproducing this behavior.
+In Fig.~\ref{fig:sampleB_HC}(a), we show a comparison of the heat capacity of the two samples, again with the best fit MC curve for sample-A. The peak in the heat capacity for sample-B is reduced by almost a factor of two, and we have confirmed that there is no spin configuration in the next-nearest-neighbor dipole-ice model capable of reproducing this behavior.
 Further inspection reveals that the heat capacity of sample-B is not uniformly reduced, but rather that the peak is skewed to higher temperature.
 This leads to a long high-temperature tail wherein the curve for sample-B lies above sample-A. Integrating the area under these curves leads to the associated entropy curves in Fig.~\ref{fig:sampleB_HC}(b).
-Quite surprisingly, we find that sample-B recovers full Pauling residual entropy as T$\rightarrow$0 K, in direct contrast to the conclusions of the main text for sample-A. This suggests that disorder acts to hinder the mechanisms which are leading to the reduction of residual entropy in relatively pure samples of MgEr$_2$Se$_4$
+Quite surprisingly, we find that sample-B recovers full Pauling residual entropy as $T\rightarrow0$~K, in direct contrast to the conclusions of the main text for sample-A. This suggests that disorder acts to hinder the mechanisms which are leading to the reduction of residual entropy in relatively pure samples of MgEr$_2$Se$_4$.